Schengen visas

 General information

-Please note that the previous link is the only official way to book an appointment. you do not need to pay anything to obtain an appointment.
-In addition, the applicants of Schengen visas or tourist visas living in Alberta, British Columbia, Saskatchewan, Northwest Territories or Yukon can also process their visa applications at the Consulate General of Switzerland in Vancouver.
-More information HERE.
+Applicants of Schengen visas living in Alberta, British Columbia, Saskatchewan, Northwest Territories or Yukon can also process their visa applications at the Consulate General of Switzerland in Vancouver.
+More information HEREIt opens in new window.

 Required documents

-- Proof of financial means: bank statements, letter from your bank with your personal information on it and work contract or employment letter, title deeds or any proof of income.
-You must prove funds at least in the equivalent to 1458 CAD; If you are going to stay more than 9 days in Spain, increase that amount in the equivalent of 162 CAD for each additional day.
+• Proof of financial means sustained in time: Stamped bank statements, letter from your bank with your personal information on it and work contract or employment letter, title deeds or any proof of income.
+You must prove funds at least in the equivalent to $1,597.50 CAD; if you are going to stay more than 9 days in Spain, increase that amount in the equivalent of $177 CAD for each additional day.

 If your parents or partner is going to cover the costs, you must submit a notarized letter signed by them indicating their consent and a copy of their bank statement for the last three months.
 Proof of relationship will be required.
 Documents from outside of Canada must be legalized/apostilled and translated to English or Spanish.

-- Proof of residence in the consular district such a driver's license or any other government-issued identification document.
+8. Proof of residence in the consular district such a driver's licence or any other government-issued identification document.
+Your address in the consular disctrict and proof of the fact that you are living there (ownership, lease agreement, utility bills.
+All under the applicant's name).

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.